timewave-computer/lightwave/README.md

 2. Follow the initialization instructions in the respective documentation:
    - [Helios Initialization](docs/HELIOS.md#re-initialization)
    - [Tendermint Initialization](docs/TENDERMINT.md#re-initialization)
+3. Specify the trusted checkpoint for your chosen light client in `crates/service/src/checkpoints.rs`:
+   - For Helios: Update `HELIOS_TRUSTED_SLOT` with the desired slot number
+   - For Tendermint: Update `TENDERMINT_TRUSTED_HEIGHT` and `TENDERMINT_TRUSTED_ROOT` with the desired height and root hash
-3. Start the service using `make run`
+4. Start the service using `make run`

 ## Architecture